 He wasn’t joking.
 Rory emailed mPower in the USA asking for a copy of the video.
 Once contact was made, and a relationship established, this quickly escalated to a simple proposition: “Would you be interested in siting one of your SMRs at Trawsfynydd?”

 Quietly and discreetly he arranged a site visit for a representative from Bechtel (a partner developing the mPower with Babcock and Wilcox) to assess the possibility of one of their SMRs working at Trawsfynydd.

-After a walk along the dam wall, Rory asked him for a definitive answer on whether Trawsfyndd would be a good site for an SMR.
-Most definitely, came the reply.
+After a walk along the dam wall, Rory asked him for a definitive answer on whether Trawsfyndd would be a good site for a SMR.
+Most definitely, was the reply.